gromacs/gromacs/docs/user-guide/terminology.rst

 Because blowing up is due, typically, to forces that are too large for a particular timestep size, there are a couple of basic solutions:

-* make sure the forces don't get that large, or
+* make sure the forces do not get that large, or
 * use a smaller timestep.

-Better system preparation is a way to make sure that forces don't get large, if the problems are occurring near the beginning of a simulation.
+Better system preparation is a way to make sure that forces do not get large, if the problems are occurring near the beginning of a simulation.

 .. _system-diagnosis: